weiwa6/SecValidation/README.md

 ### SecureX Workflow - IPS\_Validation

 This workflow will launch a dummy Log4j attempt to one of your internal web server.
-Make sure NGFW are deployed to detect the traffic between SXO Remote and the web server.
+Make sure NGFW are deployed to detect such traffic.
 FMC should be integrated with SecureX to send those events to SSE, which should be promoted to incidents.
 The workflow will validate the private intelligence sources and Splunk to confirm successful detection.

 1. Import IPS\_Validation.json workflow
 2. Update the internal web server target IP in "Lab\_Apache\_SXO"